 Customers and clients rarely care less.
 Instead, focus on what their needs are – quality, service, price, aftercare, benefits and exclusivity to name but a few.
 Remember, as advertising legend David Ogilvy used to say, ‘you can’t bore people into buying your product; you can only interest them in buying it.”

-The old adage, ‘work on your business, not in your business’ is as true today as ever it was.
+The old adage, ‘work on your business, not in your business is as true today as ever it was.
 And when you are starting out, the temptation is to do as much as possible yourself to cut costs.

 But is it sustainable?
-If you want to grow your business, do you really want be spending hours doing your own bookkeeping, building your own website, writing your own advertising and managing your own HR?
+If you want to grow your business, do you really want to be spending hours doing your own bookkeeping, building your own website, writing your own advertising and managing your own HR?
 If you outsource these and other tasks to experts, you’ll get better results and more time to grow your business – and this should more than pay for the extra expense.

 When someone says ‘where do you want to be in five years’ time?’ it takes you straight back to the days when you were being interviewed for your first jobs.
 But it’s a valid question, especially when you ask it of your business.
 What turnover do you want to achieve?
 How many clients do you want?
-Which markets do you want to be active in.
+Which markets do you want to be active in?

 Without clear planning, your business is effectively drifting without a rudder.
 Decide where you want to go, make a plan, and don’t be afraid to adapt it as your business grows.

 As an accountant, this is where I see the most mistakes.
-Businesses have come to me with no idea of how to make their operations tax efficient, how to access R&D grants, where to go for commercial loans, how to offset losses against tax and much more.
+Businesses have come to me with no idea of how to make their operations tax-efficient, how to access R&D grants, where to go for commercial loans, how to offset losses against tax and much more.

-We’ve helped many of these firms turn themselves around, simply by giving them good advice, a quality service and – because we’re nice people – by acting as a critical friend, often in the role of an ‘as-needed’ finance director.
+We’ve helped many of these firms turn themselves around, simply by giving them good advice, quality service and – because we’re nice people – by acting as a critical friend, often in the role of an ‘as-needed’ finance director.

 Contact THP today